ryguy2k4/screentime/README.md

 ![Alt text](/results/presentation%20slides/Slide7.png "Looking Forward")

 ## Future Work
 I need to automate the data extraction so that I do not have to remember to do it manually.
-Not having it automated is leading to occaisional gaps in the data that can influence the analysis.
+Not having it automated is leading to occasional gaps in the data that can influence the analysis.

 I'd like to perform a separate analysis of my Mac screentime data and then also look at relationships between my iPhone and Mac screentime usage.
 One major issue with the Mac screentime data is that so much screentime on my Mac is spent on web-based activities in a browser, and the data simply records the activity as using the web browser.
 I could try to merge my browser history into the dataset to get a more complete picture.